peak8/rhubarb-pi/DOCKER-REFERENCE.md

 # Introduction

-This documents just has some notes and useful tips on creating and deploying docker images.
+This document just has some notes and useful tips on creating and deploying docker images to the Rhubarb Pi.

 &nbsp;